deejaygraham/deejaygraham.github.io/_posts/2014-11-03-super-technical-sketchnoting.markdown

     url:  "http://www.twitter.com/tomstuart"
 ---

-After I posted some of my sketchnotes from [DDD North 2014](http://www.dddnorth.co.uk/) I got some very nice feedback from people on Twitter.
+After I posted some of my sketchnotes from <a href="http://www.dddnorth.co.uk/">DDD North</a> I got some very nice feedback from people on Twitter.
 One conversation with [Richard Dalton](http://www.twitter.com/RichardADalton) we got talking about the differences in approach between presentations with non-technical and